shakedown-street/pypm/README.md

 # pypm

-CLI project management tool built with Python.
+CLI/TUI project management tool built with Python.
 Building as a learning exercise.

 ## Features